Porto-North-Portugal.com

 The colourful houses of the Ribeira lining the banks of the Douro River.

-Day 1 Evening: Cross the Ponte Luís I bridge and watch the sunset from the Jardim do Morro, before having dinner in one of the restaurants on the Ribeira waterfront.
-To continue the night, head to the sociable bars around the Rua da Galeria de Paris.
+Day 1 evening: Cross the upper deck of the Ponte Luís I and watch the sun drop behind the city from the Jardim do Morro.
+Walk back down to the Ribeira for dinner along the waterfront, and if the evening still has momentum, head up to the bars around Rua da Galeria de Paris.

 A romantic meal overlooking the Ponte Luís I bridge.